AIBCRG/CurFed-CHARM/README.md

 # CurFed-CHARM
 This is a repository for implementation of "CurFed-CHARM: Curriculum Sequential Federated Learning with a Channel-Hierarchical Action Recognition Model for non-IID Heterogeneous Data in Neuromorphic/Event Cameras"

+## Data processing
+To process the RAW data to Frames, we need to install the Metavision SDK.
+The details are available here: https://docs.prophesee.ai/4.6.2/index.html

 ## Sample

 There are 11 Human Actions which are generated with 8 Subjects.
 The samples of the some actions are shown below: